haxerr9/Hax-Framework/README.md

 - **Added Custom Wordlist Generator**: Added a new feature; custom wordlist generator.
 Very user friendly and easy to use CLI.
 - **Added Brute Force Feature**: Added brute force feature for Instagram only (for now).
 Now you can generate a wordlist and use it for brute force attacks.

+- **New CLI Updates**: Updates CLI and added new help commands for brute force.

 ## Setup

 1. Make sure python is downloaded